Date of Degree

 Copyright 2007 Jungnam Kim

 Kim, Jungnam.
-"A comparison of calibration methods and proficiency estimators for creating IRT vertical scales." dissertation, University of Iowa, 2007.
+"A comparison of calibration methods and proficiency estimators for creating IRT vertical scales."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.